 The legendary Festival was set to be held at Worthy Farm in Pilton, Somerset – from Wednesday, June 24 through Sunday, June 28 – after the line-up poster and first wave of artists was released earlier this month (March 12) which included Diana Ross, Paul McCartney, Taylor Swift, Lana Del, Kendrick Lamar and many more.

-The statement made last week (March 18), from Michael and Emily Eavis, read: “We are so sorry to announce this, but we are going to have to cancel Glastonbury 2020.
-Tickets for this year will roll over to next year.
-Full statement below and on our website.
-Michael & Emily”
+The statement made last week (March 18), from Michael and Emily Eavis, read: “We are so sorry to announce this, but Glastonbury 2020 will have to be cancelled, and this will be an enforced fallow year for the Festival.”

 “Clearly this was not a course of action we hoped to take for our 50th-anniversary event, but following the new government measures announced this week – and in times of such unprecedented uncertainty – this is now our only viable option.”